Transplanting tomato starts

 I will pick a date for transplanting according to the Stella Natura calendar (www.stellanatura.com).
 This is a biodynamic planting calendar that is "supported by lunar and planetary rhythms."
 For each day of the year, and every hour, the calendar designates one of five categories: good for working with or planting flowers, fruit, roots, leafs, or none of those -- a "black-out day."
 I will pick a fruit day for my transplanting .

 I’ve done just a little testing of the recommendations of the Stella Natura calendar, but enough so that I feel obliged to follow it.
 Probably you have had times when you planted seeds and got a bad germination rate.
 I have.
 I blamed the seeds -- or my planting technique.
+But a few years ago I tried planting a six-pack of lettuce on a leaf day, and then again the following day, which my biodynamic calendar indicated was a blackout day.
+The first lettuce germinated at close to 100 percent, while the second at considerably less than 50 percent and many of the plants that grew were stunted or died.
+Same soil mix, same temperatures, same watering.
+So now I follow the calendar -- at least as far as avoiding the blackout days.

 According to the calendar, "scientific studies showing that plant metabolism, growth rate and water absorption tend to peak around full moon. ...
 The full moon enhances germination.
 Sow seeds two or three days before the full moon to receive its optimal drawing power."